Domestic horse origins have been revealed in a new study.

 Study leader, Ludovic Orlando, a molecular archaeologist at University Paul Sabatier in Toulouse, France, and colleagues reconstructed ancient horse genomes from ancient horse skeletons found in sites ranging from Portugal to Mongolia.

-For their research, Orlando and an international team of bone collectors scoured museums and archaeological sites, gathered material to investigate 273 individual genes from horse remains found across Europe and central Asia.
+For their research, Orlando and an international team of bone collectors scoured museums and archaeological sites and gathered material to investigate 273 individual genes from horse remains found across Europe and central Asia.
 By comparing the overall composition of the genes, they were able to map out when and where horses’ gene pools evolved.

 Honing in on the Volga-Don region in South Russia, it is thought horses were bred for domestication and quickly began migrating to new places with their owners.
-This new line of horses soon spread from western Europe to eastern Asia and beyond.
+This new line of horses soon spread from Western Europe to Eastern Asia and beyond.

 The migration “was almost overnight,” says Orlando, whose study was published on October 20 in Nature.